Higher Education Consultancy with the AUA

 We can support your organisation in four ways:

 We are a long established and trusted provider of learning and development for professional services staff.
-We are also experts in professional behaviours and can deliver tailored development to enable your teams to achieve your organisational goals.
+We are also experts in professional behaviours and can deliver tailored development to enable your teams to achieve their potential and your organisational goals.

 We have helped over 50 organisations to work with the CPD Framework since we developed it for the sector in 2009.
 The CPD Framework provides higher education with a common approach to support professional services staff in their career development.